 It is important that you complete the process patiently and carefully but still attempt to move as quickly as you can.

 This can help limit exposure to fumes and limit the opportunity they have to catch fire.

 To start the process, you will first need to gather the following:

 - Large metal container that has a lid

 - Bucket of water to use to fill the metal container

 - An item that has some weight to it, such as a large stone

 Step 3.
 Talk to your local hazardous waste disposal company about the disposal

-Talk to a local agency and ask them if there are any specific laws or guidelines for where you live when it comes to disposing of these rags.
+Talk to a local agency and ask them if there are any specific laws or guidelines for where you live regarding disposing of these rags.

-Be sure that you follow the guidelines exactly as provided, otherwise, you might end up facing a penalty.
+Be sure that you follow the guidelines strictly as provided; otherwise, you might end up facing a penalty.